FAQs for International Degree-seeking Students

-- the complete fee mentioned in your admission letter has been payed
+- the complete fee mentioned in your admission letter has been paid

 - all required documents have been submitted via Primuss

-- as of study start in Winter Semester 2021/22: you have taken out a valid health insurance and contacted a public health insurance provider about your enrollment.
+- you have taken out a valid health insurance and contacted a public health insurance provider about your enrollment.